connexcs/docs/scheduled-breakout-reports.md

 ![alt text][sheduled-report-6]

 On the extreme right, there is a text box from which you can select the time period to schedule your reports.
-Just click on the text box and a drop down menu would open from which you can choose the time.
+Just click on the text box and a drop down menu should open where you can choose the time.
-Select “Custom Range” if you are not able to find the time for which you want to set scheduling.
+Select “Custom Range” if you are not able to find the time that you want to set in scheduling.

 ![alt text][sheduled-report-7]

-A new drop down would open, customize the time period and click “Apply”
+A new drop down should open, customize the time period and click “Apply”

 ![alt text][sheduled-report-8]